nixblik/gitlab-hook/README.md

 The CI_JOB_IDS and CI_JOB_NAMES can be lists of job IDs and names, if the hook configuration contained a list in the "job_name" entry.

+### Debug Hook

+There is a special hook type "debug" that just prints the incoming JSON request received from Gitlab to the log.
+You must not configure a command for debug hooks.